Choosing the Right Rental Equipment · · 17 min read

 To accurately estimate your trencher rental costs, follow these essential steps:

-1. Determine the Type of Excavator Needed: Begin by evaluating your project needs to select the most suitable excavator, keeping in mind its specific leasing rate.
-For instance, if you're asking how much does it cost to rent a trench digger, walk-behind trenchers typically range from $100 to $250 per day, while chain digging machines range from $400 to $1,000 per day.
-When considering larger wheel trenchers, one might ask how much does it cost to rent a trench digger, as prices can range from $500 to $1,200 per day.
+1. Determine the Type of Trencher Needed: Assess your project requirements to select the appropriate type of trencher, noting its specific rental rate.
+For instance, walk-behind trenchers typically range from $100 to $250 per day, chain digging machines range from $400 to $1,000 per day, and larger wheel trenchers can cost between $500 and $1,200 per day.

-2. Estimate Lease Duration: Next, decide on the lease duration.
-Determine the total count of leasing periods and check for any applicable discounts for prolonged leasing durations, as numerous suppliers provide reduced rates for extended leases.
+2. Estimate Rental Duration: Decide on the rental duration.
+Calculate the total number of rental days and check for any available discounts for longer rental periods, as many providers offer reduced rates for extended rentals.

-3. Add Additional Costs: Be sure to include any extra fees such as delivery, insurance, and fuel.
-For example, if delivery fees are $50 and insurance is $20, these should be factored into your overall expense.
+3. Add Additional Costs: Include any extra fees such as delivery, insurance, and fuel.
+For example, if delivery costs $50 and insurance is $20, these should be added to your total rental cost.

-4. Calculate Total Cost: To determine your total rental cost, use the following formula:
+4. Calculate Total Cost: Use the following formula to determine your total rental cost:

 Total Cost = (Daily Rental Rate × Number of Days) + Additional Costs